|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On October 12, 1943 this B-25 participated in a parafrag attack against Vunakanau Airfield.
 On October 18, 1943 this B-25's gunners claimed a Zero over Rapopo Airfield.
 When lost, this B-25 had engines R-2600-14 serial numbers 41-285681 and 42-77464.
 Weapon serial numbers noted in Missing Air Crew Report (MACR).

-Turning back towards base, this B-25 successfully ditched in Murik Lagoon, with the tail and rear fuselage remaining above the water.
-The crew were observed to get to shore safely.
+Returning, this B-25 successfully ditched in Murik Lagoon, with the tail and rear fuselage remaining above the water.
+The crew were observed to get to ashore.
 Supplies and an escape map were dropped to them.
 The crew were observed until the next day.